 Maintaining intravascular fluids after resuscitation from hypovolemic shock and during systemic inflammatory response syndrome disease conditions causing increased capillary permeability can be a challenge.
-Hetastarch or Oxyglobin® can be administered as a constant rate infusion of 0.5–1 mL/kg/hr in dogs, or 0.25–1.0 mL/kg/hr in cats.
+Hydroxyethylstarch solutions or Oxyglobin® can be administered as a constant-rate infusion at 0.5–1 mL/kg/hr in dogs, or 0.25–1 mL/kg/hr in cats.
+Newer HES solutions may be administered at higher rates (2 mL/kg/hr) without impacting coagulation.
 The dosage is adjusted to maintain an adequate mean arterial pressure and CVP.
-The amount of crystalloids administered with colloids must be reduced by 40–60% of what would be administered if crystalloids were used alone.
-The maintenance fluid plan should address 3 ongoing requirements: replacement of lost interstitial volume (rehydration), maintenance fluids (for normal homeostasis), and replacement of ongoing losses.
+The amount of crystalloids administered with colloids must be reduced by 40%–60% of what would be administered if crystalloids were used alone.
+The maintenance fluid plan should address three ongoing requirements: replacement of lost interstitial volume (rehydration), maintenance fluids (for normal homeostasis), and replacement of ongoing losses.
 The volume of rehydration fluids required is determined by reassessing hydration parameters after resuscitation, using the following formula: % dehydration × kg × total body water (0.6).
-This volume is commonly administered over 4–12 hr with replacement fluids such as Normosol-R®or Plasmalyte-A®.
+This volume is commonly administered throughout 4–12 hr with standard isotonic, balanced electrolyte replacement fluids.

 Monitoring Fluid Therapy

-Last full review/revision March 2012 by Rebecca Kirby, DVM, DACVIM, DACVECC; Andrew Linklater, DVM, DACVECC
+Last full review/revision November 2013 by Andrew Linklater, DVM, DACVECC